vedenev/ros_simple_example/README.md

 # ROS simple example
-This is learning of ROS by this tutorial:
+This is learning of ROS with this tutorial:
 [Writing a Simple Publisher and Subscriber (C++)](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)
 I made this in Docker.